Ezike/MyWeather/README.md

 * Material design
 * Databinding for binding data to views
 * Navigation component
-* App uses `NetworkBoundResource` for data operations
 * Homescreen Widget that shows weather information
 * Dependency injection with Dagger 2
-* Crash reporting with Firebase Crashlytics
-* Displays test ads
+* kotlin coroutines for async operations
+* kotlin flow for data streaming

 ### Installing
 Follow these steps if you want to get a local copy of the project.

 ## Prerequisites
 *   Android Studio IDE 3.0+
-*   Android SDK v28
+*   Android SDK v28+
-*   Android Build Tools v28.0.3
+*   Android Build Tools v28.0.3+
-*   Gradle 4.10.1
+*   Gradle 4.10.1+

 #### 1. Clone or fork the repository (Master Branch) by running the command below
 on your git terminal